learn-co-curriculum/react-hooks-phase-2-project/README.md

 # Phase 2 React Project

-## Objectives
+## Learning Goals

-1. Build a React single page application from scratch
+- Build a React single page application from scratch
-2. Apply your knowledge of components, props and state management
+- Apply your knowledge of components, props and state management
-3. Incorporate client-side routing
+- Incorporate client-side routing
-4. Use data from external APIs
+- Use data from an API
-5. Persist data in a mock up backend

 ## Introduction